 U3A Kapunda and Districts

 U3A Kapunda and Districts has been in existence for about 10 years and has about 100 members from the town of Kapunda extending as far as Gawler, the Barossa Valley and Eudunda.
-Courses offered include, Computer Forum, a Choir (Kadence), a book club, cooking classes, indoor bowls and petanque.
+Courses offered include a Choir (Kadence), a book club, community garden and petanque.
 Courses may last for an hour or a year and, for a small annual fee, members may enrol for as many courses as they wish.
 An additional fee may apply for some courses.
 There is no accreditation, assessment or qualification to be gained.

 U3A Kapunda and Districts is an independent body which is run by an elected management committee of members.
 Everyone is encouraged to contribute voluntarily to the running of this U3A to ensure it is an active and vibrant organisation.